-A High Power Wall Connector is installed on a 240 volt circuit and can be supplied with up to twice the amperage as an outlet.
+A Wall Connector is installed on a 240 volt circuit and can be supplied with up to twice the amperage as an outlet.
 At maximum amperage it supplies two times more power than the Single Charger can process.
-This is where Twin Chargers come into play, doubling the charging capacity to 20 kW to match the output of the High Power Wall Connector.
+This is where Dual Chargers come into play, doubling the charging capacity to 20 kW to match the output of the Wall Connector.

-There’s more to the story, learn about Twin Chargers
+There’s more to the story, learn about Dual Chargers

 The Charger is not the thing you plug into the wall, that’s a Connector.
 The Charger is actually on-board the car.
 The Connector sends Alternating Current (AC) into the Charger.
 The Charger then converts the power to Direct Current (DC) and sends it to the battery.
 You can configure your car with the single charger or add a second charger after delivery (Dual Chargers).
 Dual Chargers allow twice the conversion capacity as the Single Charger when the power is available.

 Think of a charger like a faucet.
 Just like filling a bucket, you can only fill as fast as the water can flow through the faucet.
 To fill the bucket faster, you need a bigger faucet.